rog2054/votearr/README.md

 `http://192.168.1.24/ready_to_delete`

-Media items that everyone voted to delete are shown on a page along with a **Delete Forever** button.
+Media items that everyone voted to delete are shown on a page along with a **Delete Now** button.

-Pressing this will delete the media from Radarr (and the media file from your media storage).

 ![screenshot](/screenshots/delete_after_vote_consensus.png)

+Pressing that button next to each item on this page will delete that media from Radarr (and delete the media file from your media storage).

 ***